 The NT8 software is designed to be user friendly and features easy setup.
 Learning basic dispense design is easy and writing scripts is simple.

-For a seamless overall experiment design and dispense experience, the NT8 also easily integrates with Rock Maker (currently under beta).
+For a seamless overall design and dispense experience, the NT8 also easily integrates with Rock Maker (currently under beta).